🧪Mini-Labs Overview

 Recommendations

-Always tag resources with project and owner names for tracking.
+Always tag resources with project and owner names

-Store deployment logs for auditing and rollback.
+Store deployment logs for auditing and rollback

-For production-grade deployments, add Private Endpoints and Azure Policy validation.
+For production-grade deployments, add Private Endpoints and Azure Policy validation

 Cleanup reminder